-Expand mentorship opportunities: Mentorship is central to successful start-ups.
-It is different from consultant support because mentors provide the pastoral and personal support essential for young entrepreneurs.
-The Prince’s Trust (PT) pioneered the concept of mentorship which, in 35 years, has helped almost 400,000, mostly disadvantaged, young people start successful businesses.
-The great majority of them have grown to provide significant tax revenue to government and reduce their benefit bills.
-Youth Business International has franchised the model to 50 countries with similar success, convincing many policy-makers to see the wisdom of investing in mentored start-ups.
+Mentorship is different from consultant support because mentors provide the pastoral and personal support essential for young entrepreneurs.
+The Prince’s Trust (PT) pioneered the concept of mentorship in the UK.
+To date, PT has helped 400,000 mostly disadvantaged young people to start successful businesses.
+The great majority of them have grown and now provide thousands of jobs and significant tax revenue to government.
+Youth Business International (YBI) has franchised the model to 50 countries with similar success, convincing many policy-makers to see the wisdom of investing in mentored start-ups.

 An early PT study found that, with caring mentors, 4 out of 5 companies were still in business and generating profit after 3 years.
 Without mentors, that figure fell to one in five.
 In some YBI countries, banks accept that the provision of a YBI or PT trained mentor is as good, if not better, than physical collateral for a business start-up loan.

 PT and YBI recruit and train effective volunteer mentors.
 My organization, the Rockstar Group, by contrast, believes that paying mentors results in a more serious commitment from both mentors and their mentees: the young start-up manager.
 The cost of mentorship is generally not very high compared to the total cost of starting a small business.
 For most, it is clearly worth investing a thousand or two to have at your elbow someone who has started a similar business and made a success of it.